raaphiixx/projectx/README.md

 31/03/2025 -> In this moment was add delete method, but for that is necessary insert the correct token, username and password, if the username or password was incorrect a exception is launched UserNotDeletedException, if all information was correct, the user receive a message informing the success about the operation.
 For delete a user, the endpoint is the same for findAll(), but is necessary change the method to **DELETE**.

+03/04/2025 -> Delete method for post was add, the user only can delete your OWN posts.
+This was the first time that i insert a method that receive two different parameters, the username and password and the post id.

 ## Endpoints

 * **User**